Maglev: London – Glasgow

-London – Glasgow: A line was proposed in the United Kingdom from London to Glasgow with several route options through the Midlands, Northwest and Northeast of England.
-It was reported to be under favourable consideration by the government.
+A line was proposed in the United Kingdom from London to Glasgow with several route options through the Midlands, Northwest and Northeast of England.
+It was reported to be under favorable consideration by the government.
 The approach was rejected in the Government white paper Delivering a Sustainable Railway published on 24 July 2007.
 Another high-speed link was planned between Glasgow and Edinburgh but the technology remained unsettled.